 Additionally, probably the biggest reason to use a CPA for your business taxes is that a CPA is eligible to represent you before the IRS in an audit while an accountant is not.
 Should IRS auditing ever occur, you definitely need a CPA to represent you, one who is well versed in the audit process and can asset you in working through it.
 Although your accountant may have signed off on your tax returns, they can not represent you in front of the IRS.

-As a business grows and evolves, a CPA can act as a strategy advisor by creating or updating the business plan, budgets and forecasts on a periodic basis.
-As we discussed above, CPAs have the ability to work with attorneys in determining the most appropriate form of business to set up, bankers in obtaining financing, as well as the government offices that regulate small business in the country and state.
+As a business grows and evolves, a CPA firm can act as a strategic advisor by creating or updating the business plan, budgets and forecasts on a periodic basis.
+As we discussed above, CPAs have the ability to work with attorneys in determining the most appropriate form of business to set up, bankers in obtaining financing, as well as the government offices that regulate small businesses in the country and state.